With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 Citizens of Gulf Cooperation Council (GCC) countries are allowed to own properties in Saudi Arabia, with a maximum limit of three properties.

 The property area should not exceed 3,000 square meters.
-The ownership must be for residential purposes, and if the property is in the form of land, it must be developed within six years from the date of registration.
+The ownership must be for residential purposes, and if the property is classified as land, it must be developed within six years from the date of registration under current Saudi regulations.

-No transactions are allowed on the property until four years have passed from the registration date.
+No transactions are allowed on the property until four years have passed from the registration date, and this waiting period remains part of the rules designed to prevent speculative trading in Gulf ownership cases.

 Market data

-If you were to ask anyone, they would likely complain about the current prices in Saudi Arabia, especially in the major cities.
-This sentiment is also echoed in professional reports, and we’ve summarized their findings in our Saudi Arabia Property Pack.
+If you were to ask anyone today, they would likely complain about the current prices in Saudi Arabia, especially in the major cities.
+This sentiment still appears in professional reports in 2025, and we have summarized the latest policy shifts, pricing trends, and market dynamics in our Saudi Arabia Property Pack.

-In Saudi Arabia, many people aspire to own their own homes, but the prices are prohibitively high.
-For instance, a Knight Frank survey shows that a significant majority of residents in Riyadh (84%) and Jeddah (85%) express interest in buying properties in their respective cities.
+In Saudi Arabia, many people aspire to own their own homes, but the prices remain prohibitively high.
+For instance, recent Knight Frank survey data shows that a significant majority of residents in Riyadh (around 84%) and Jeddah (approximately 85%) express interest in buying properties in their respective cities, yet affordability continues to be a challenge.

-According to our partners who live there, the Riyadh real estate market is largely controlled by a small group of individuals and entities, which contributes to the rising prices.
-Additionally, Saudi Arabia is highly centralized, with most activities centered in Riyadh, making it a desirable place to live and causing prices to soar.
+Many local market analysts and partners living in Riyadh confirm that the real estate landscape is influenced by a relatively small group of large developers and landholding entities.
+This contributes to rising prices and limited inventory.
+Additionally, Saudi Arabia remains highly centralized, with most economic and administrative activities centered in Riyadh, making it a desirable location and pushing prices upward.

-In fact, major Saudi cities like Riyadh and Jeddah are grappling with chronic undersupply issues, leading to steep property prices that many find unaffordable.
+In fact, major Saudi cities like Riyadh and Jeddah are still grappling with chronic supply shortages in 2025, which results in steep property pricing that many households consider out of reach.

-The Saudi government has also introduced various schemes to provide housing aid to its citizens, including state-subsidized home loans.
-Instead of paying rent, people have been using interest-free loans to purchase their properties.
+The Saudi government has also expanded several schemes to provide housing assistance to citizens, including state-subsidized home loans and mortgage support throughout the banking system.
+Instead of paying rent, many residents have used low-interest or interest-free loans to purchase their properties.

-Saudi Arabia is currently home to 15 mega-projects at various stages of development, with NEOM being the largest among them.
-NEOM is designed to accommodate 9 million residents in approximately 300,000 new homes.
+Saudi Arabia is currently home to numerous megaprojects in various stages of development, with NEOM being the most ambitious.
+NEOM is expected to accommodate millions of future residents across multiple regions and new urban communities.

-Prices are likely to increase in suburban areas like Oxagon, Sindalah, Trojena, and The Line as they aim to set new standards for luxury living in the region, driven by robust demand.
+Prices are likely to increase in emerging suburban areas and Vision 2030 zones such as Oxagon, Sindalah, Trojena, and The Line, which aim to introduce new standards for luxury living in the region and have drawn robust domestic and international interest.

-If you have the budget for investment, it can be an attractive option due to the promising yields.
-Looking at the data reported by Numbeo, rental properties in Saudi Arabia offer gross rental yields ranging from 5.6% to 8.3%.
+If you have the budget for investment, property can be an attractive option due to promising rental yields.
+According to recent Numbeo data, rental properties in Saudi Arabia typically offer gross rental yields ranging from approximately 5.6% to 8.3%, depending on the city and neighborhood.

-If you want to know more, we have written an article to understand whether it’s a good time to buy property in Saudi Arabia now.
-In the article, we use reliable data solely from primary sources, just as we did in our documents and reports about real estate in Saudi Arabia.
+If you want to know more about timing and market cycles, we have written an article to understand whether it’s a good time to buy property in Saudi Arabia now.
+In that article, we use reliable data solely from primary sources, just as we did in our research reports and documents about real estate in Saudi Arabia.

 The expat life